jaeschrich/Spark/README.md

 * Dynamic creation of HTML with Spark.start(), Spark.end(), and Spark.create()
 * Cross browser ajax with Spark.ajax(), Spark.superAjax(), and Spark.get()
 * Spark.pack() for creating widgets and the Spark.widget object for accessing them (Docs on widgets [here](https://github.com/PyScripter255/Spark/wiki/Making-Widgets))
-* jQuery-like Spark.sel() function for manipulating the DOM
+* DOM selection tool Spark.sel() function for manipulating the DOM